whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Heitor halted, and rounded on Patru abruptly. &#8220;Who are you, Outwalker, to criticize Humano ways?&#8221; he snarled.
 Zemena, hearing the death-tones suddenly in his voice, stopped in turn, startled. _Walk warily, Patru,_ she thought. _He could kill you so very quickly._

-Patru held himself very still for a moment, then relaxed into a strange sort of half-bow with hands spread. &#8220;Please do not mistake my meaning, Dun Heitor,&#8221; he said quietly, with no challenge in his voice - but no quaver either.
+Patru held himself very still for a moment, then relaxed into a strange sort of half-bow with hands spread. &#8220;Please do not mistake my meaning, Dun Heitor,&#8221; he said quietly, with no challenge in his voice—but no quaver either.
 The wind gentled, and a great silence seemed to lie behind it.
 No distant dueling Song could now be heard. &#8220;An Outwalker does not challenge the practices or beliefs of the people he walks among.
 And in all honesty I have found so much to admire among the Humanos&#8230; In many respects you are greater individuals than any I have encountered.
 This does not blind me to the qualities of your slaves.&#8221;

 Dun Heitor, savage fighter of the front range, stood looking full into Patru&#8217;s face for a moment, as if puzzled.
 Then he relaxed. &#8220;Perhaps there is something in what you say, Sor.
 Perhaps.&#8221; With a swift lifting of mood he turned and led the party up a wandering path into a coign facing northwest, and the prospect opened awesomely before them.